IAL 5: Physics, Gravity, Orbits, Thermodynamics, Tides

 Velocity is vector.

-A change in MAGNITDE and/or DIRECTION is an acceleration---which is also a vector.
+A change in MAGNITUDE and/or DIRECTION is an acceleration---which is also a vector.

-What velocity you have depends on what frame of refence you measure that velocity in.
+What velocity you have depends on what inertial frames you measure that velocity with respect to.

 2. Now what is force?